 Through usability testing, designers, product managers, and researchers alike will uncover and understand how real people respond to products and experiences.
 From what they like and dislike, to where they get stuck and confused, to areas of improvement, the valuable insight gathered from these tests are sure to be eye-opening.
 To help get you started, check out some usability testing tools and usability testing examples from across industries to explore how it works in different contexts.

-Remote usability testing is a method of research that uses an insight platform to record the screen (and voice, depending on the software you choose) of test participants as they interact with your product or experience in their natural environment—at home, in their office, or a specific location.
+Remote usability testing is a method of remote research that uses an insight platform to record the screen (and voice, depending on the software you choose) of test participants as they interact with your product or experience in their natural environment—at home, in their office, or a specific location.

 Remote usability testing is an efficient way to capture real people completing real tasks.
 Here are some ideal situations in which to consider remote user testing and the key benefits:

 One major benefit of this type of research is that your test participants aren’t limited to a specific location.
 This allows you to get the most accurate representation of the user experience—out in the wild.